From language learning theories to the best Italian course

 Is it their method to blame?
 Maybe the tools they use to put it in practice?
 Or how they use those tools?

-As you probably guessed, it’s based on one simple idea: spacing out your study sessions to better commit information to your long-term memory.
+The concept is simple: spacing out your study sessions to better commit information to your long-term memory.

-First, you learn a new vocabulary word.
-The more you study it, the easier it is to remember.
-And eventually, by way of some strategically timed review sessions, it makes its way into your long-term memory.
+- Eventually, by way of some strategically timed review sessions, it makes its way into your long-term memory.

 The SRS (Spaced Repetition System) is a presentation method that gives you the information before you would forget it and makes sure that it stays constantly fresh in your mind.